 I have a document of springboard ideas for Blog articles that I read through when I’m not sure what to write about.
-The idea list is made up of basic Bible concepts like grace, love, and faith; a few random thoughts like doing a series on the Lord’s Prayer; and a large list of emotional traumas like stress, bullied, rejected, and unwanted.
+The list of ideas is made up of basic Bible concepts like grace, love, and faith; a few random thoughts like doing a series on the Lord’s Prayer; and a large list of emotional traumas like stress, bullied, rejected, and unwanted.
 We’ve all had times of emotional trauma.
 The battle may be fresh and ongoing for you or perhaps its old scars that remind you of past pain.
-Either way Jesus offers hope.
+Either way, Jesus offers hope.

 Back in the mid-nineties the phrase “I feel your pain” became associated with Bill Clinton.
-At first it was an off the cuff remark uttered in frustration during an exchange with a heckler at a fundraiser.* As Clinton’s campaign developed it became an unofficial campaign motto.
+At first, it was an off the cuff remark uttered in frustration during an exchange with a heckler at a fundraiser.* As Clinton’s campaign developed it became an unofficial campaign motto.
 However, there is a difference between understanding someone’s pain through empathy and experiencing the same pain (or something very close to it) in reality.